carriegale2710/employee-creator/front-end/README.md

 - Department is no longer stored directly in the Employee schema
 - Start date and department are now part of the Contract entity
 - Employees can have multiple contracts
-- See updated ['Database Structure' README](assets/data/README.md) for more

 ### 16/07/2025